Netflix, Amazon sign content deals with Disney

 Netflix and Amazon.com Inc unveiled content deals with Walt Disney Co on Monday, a sign of increased competition between the two companies in the video streaming business.

-Netflix said it extended its licence agreement with ABC Television Group, a division of Disney, to continue to stream TV shows over the Internet.
+Netflix said it extended its license agreement with ABC Television Group, a division of Disney, to continue to stream TV shows over the Internet.

 Netflix will now also carry episodes of ABC's "Switched at Birth", "Alias" and prior-season episodes of Disney Channel's animated series "Kick Buttowski".